RapidAI/RapidOCR/README.md

   - If the existing model in the repo meets the requirements → RapidOCR deployment can be used.
   - Not meeting requirements → Based on [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).
 Fine-tune your own data → RapidOCR deployment.
 -If this repo is helpful to you, please click on a small star ⭐ Bah!

+## Recent News
+- 2023-08-27:
+  - \[Python\] Integrate PaddleOCR v4 model and do [review](https://github.com/RapidAI/RapidOCR/wiki/%E4%B8%8D%E5%90%8C%E7%89%88%E6%9C%AC%E6%A8%A1%E5%9E%8B%E4%B9%8B%E9%97%B4%E6%AF%94%E8%BE%83) of v4 model.
+The v4-based `rapidocr` package has been updated to `v1.3.0`, for documentation see: [link](https://github.com/RapidAI/RapidOCR/tree/main/python)
+  - Sorting out differences in the `rapidocr` version series and optimizing some of the python documentation.

 ## Navigation
 - [Wiki](https://github.com/RapidAI/RapidOCR/wiki)